fhdsl/AI_for_Decision_Makers/quizzes/02f-Avoiding_Harm-idare_and_ai.md

 ?
 What does the material recommend regarding using AI for employment decisions?
 a) AI should be fully relied upon to make unbiased choices
 b) Humans should have final say but AI can guide decisions
-C) AI is not appropriate for use in employment decisions
+C) AI is not appropriate for use in employment decisions with our current systems
 d) Guidelines are unnecessary as bias is no longer an issue

 {/quiz}